Red Velvet Crinkle Cookies

 Have you ever made crinkle cookies before?
 If you haven’t, let me explain.
 In summary, they are cookies that you roll into dough balls and then coat in powdered sugar.
 When they bake, they spread out and left looking cracked.

 This type of cookie generally has a very soft and chewy texture.
 It’s certainly a fan favorite for a lot of people.
+If you’re here looking for new Christmas cookies recipes you have certainly found yourself in the right place because we have SO many.
+Some of our favorites are listed below for you.

 Ingredients You Will Need

-• Unsweetened Cocoa Powder.
-We will add in the sweetness with sugar.
+• Unsweetened Cocoa Powder We will add in the sweetness with sugar.

-• Milk.
+• Salt

-• Vanilla.
+• Eggs

-Best Red Velvet Crinkles Cookies
+How To Make Red Velvet Crinkles Cookies

 1. Dry ingredients.
 Whisk these together in a small bowl.